herts-phei/decompositionLE/README.md

 ```

 The package also contains a built-in dataset of age and cause
-decomposition of difference in Life Expectancies at birth, for males in India and
+decomposition of difference in Life Expectancies at birth, for India and
-China in 1990 (`india_china_males_1990`) which breaks down deaths from communicable (CD), non-communicable (NCD), and injuries causes.
-Data is sourced from *Preston, S.H., Heuveline, P. and Guillot, M. (2001)*.
+China, males, 1990, `india_china_males_1990`, sourced from *Murray,
+C.J.L. and Lopez, A.D.
+(1996)*.

 ``` r
 india_china_males_1990